Breast cancer is an invasive cancer. The main cause of breast cancer is genetic mutation or damage to a person’s DNA.

 - lapatinib (Tykerb)

 - bevacizumab (Avastin)

-Treatments for breast and other cancers can have severe adverse effects.
-When deciding on a treatment, people should discuss the potential risks with a doctor and look at ways to minimize the side effects.
+Treatments for breast cancer and other cancers can have severe adverse effects.
+When deciding on a treatment, discuss the potential risks with a doctor and look for ways to minimize the side effects.

-The American College of Physicians (ACP) recommend that women aged 40–49 years with an average risk of breast cancer should discuss the benefits and risks of regular screenings with a doctor.
+The American College of Physicians recommends that women aged 40–49 years with an average risk of breast cancer discuss the benefits and risks of regular screenings with a doctor.

 The American College of Radiologists recommend screenings every year, starting from 40 years of age.

 Despite the variations, most experts recommend at least speaking with a doctor about breast cancer screening from the age of 40 onward.

 A survival rate describes how long a person with breast cancer is likely to live after the diagnosis, in comparison with someone who does not have the diagnosis.

 It is important to keep in mind that researchers use survival rates to assess large populations.
 And in calculating this rate, they exclude the risk of dying from other causes.